dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T980: Land forms the basis of community and social structure.
+### T980: Land is the foundation of life and communities.

 |Support|
 |---|